IIYAMA12/performance-matters-server-side/AUDIT.md

 // }
 ```

 This function/method makes use of the methods below and is used to save data in the cache.
-The name of the function references to cache pages, but in my edited example I am also caching images(png/jpg/gif).
-So I probably have to rename it to cacheFile instead later on.
+The previous name of this function was cachePage, but because I am also using it for caching other files, it is changed to cacheFile.

 ---